NuGet/NuGetDocs/site/Docs/Reference/Package-Manager-Console-PowerShell-Reference.markdown

 Installs the package, Ninject.Mvc3, but not its dependencies.
 It looks in the directory, c:\temp\packages to find the package.

 With NuGet 2.8 client or higher, Install-Package can be used to downgrade the existing packages in your project, if necessary.
-For example, if you had installed a pre-release version of a package to try out new features but would like to go back to a previous stable version you can do so using Install-Package.
+For example, if you had installed a pre-release version of a package to try out new features but would like to go back to a previous stable version you can do so using Install-Package (or Update-Package).

 Let's say you had 5.1.0-rc1 version of Microsoft.AspNet.MVC in your project but would like to go back to 5.0.0 version you could type the following command in PMC.